adrienchaton/VQ-VAE-timbre/index.md

 ## Details of the mapping method for descriptor-based synthesis

 Following the notations from the paper, we detail the procedure for mapping the discrete latent space with a signal descriptor.
 For instance acoustic properties such as centroid, bandwidth or fundamental frequency.
 And then using this mapping to control synthesis with a descriptor target.
-We call this descriptor-based synthesis, which is done without iterative search but with direct selection of the best matching latent features.
+We call this *descriptor-based synthesis*, which is done without iterative search but with direct selection of the best matching latent features.
 The operator that we call *descriptor* can be any signal descriptors, we use the spectral features implemented in [librosa](https://librosa.github.io/librosa/feature.html#spectral-features).

 &nbsp;